 However, all of the above limitations are a fair trade-off given the time it takes to create and publish something.
 We shouldn't forget that Notion wasn't envisaged to create fully functioning websites - currently it's an indirect benefit of the platform a few people are utilising.

 I recently updated the website template pack with a number of improvements and also created a new version that can be used alongside Popsy.
-Popsy is a free tool to supercharge your Notion site, adding additional functionality such as, navigation bar on desktop and mobile, custom domain, CTA buttons, themes, fonts, callout cards, social icons and much more.
+Popsy is a tool to supercharge your Notion site, adding additional functionality such as, navigation bar on desktop and mobile, custom domain, CTA buttons, themes, fonts, callout cards, social icons and much more.
 You can check out a preview of the site here.